zkry/yaml-pro/README.md

 *The default bindings are subject to change as this package is in beta*

+# Additional packages to explore

+- Your favorite LSP integration for showing syntax errors, displaying current path, and other LSP features.

 # Roadmap

 - [x] Edit yaml values in separate buffer (like org-edit-special)